inclavare-containers/inclavare-containers/rats-tls/docs/designdocs/design.md

 } enclave_attester_opts_t;
 ```

-`libattester_<type>.so` will register metadata and methods to the Enclave-TLS core when it is initialized.
+`libattester_<type>.so` will register metadata and methods to the Rats-TLS core when it is initialized.

 ```c
 enclave_attester_err_t enclave_attester_register(const enclave_attester_opts_t *opts);